plastex/plastex/CONTRIBUTING.md

 of it, it is even more crucial than usual that every proposed modification comes with unit tests clearly showing what was failing and how it is fixed.

-Since 2020, the maintainer knows he should push a version 3.0 to pypi, but he wants to fix a couple of issues first, and time is flying.
-In the mean time, you can install from source.

 ## Testing

 We run our tests using [pytest](https://docs.pytest.org/en/latest/),